wearegiants/Library-Foundation/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 All post titles in the list:
 `.rpwwt-widget ul li a span.rpwwt-post-title`

+All post categories in the list:
+`.rpwwt-widget ul li div.rpwwt-post-categories`

 All post dates in the list:
 `.rpwwt-widget ul li div.rpwwt-post-date`